 Acne is a very common skin condition that affects people of all ages, but it is especially prevalent in teenagers.
 In fact, according to the American Academy of Dermatology, approximately 85% of people between the ages of 12 and 24 will experience at least some form of acne.
 Understanding why you get acne is a complicated combination of factors.
-One thing that is not part of the cascade causing acne is “being dirty”.
+One thing that is not part of the cascade causing acne is “being dirty.”
 Unfortunately, this is a common belief that acne is caused by having dirty skin.
-This is not true and in fact can cause emotional damage to teenagers.
+This is not true and can cause emotional damage to teenagers.

 So, what causes acne breakouts?

-Why are some people more prone to getting clogged pores? that depends on your genetics, hormones, and the natural bacteria on your skin called P. acnes.
+Why are some people more prone to getting clogged pores?
+That depends on your genetics, hormones, and the natural bacteria on your skin called P. acnes.

 Genetics: We can’t change the fact that mom or dad also got ad acne 🙂

-I must add that this traditional view of what causes acne is now being challenged by newer studies that show there may be sub-clinical inflammation on skin even before comedones start or that “zitz” can arise from normal skin (as opposed to always from comedones).
+I must add that this traditional view of what causes acne is now being challenged by newer studies that show there may be sub-clinical inflammation on the skin even before comedones start or that “zits” can arise from normal skin (as opposed to always from comedones).
 We need more research in this area, but it is worth mentioning that new research is shedding more light on acne processes.